andrewrk/genesis/README.md

-# Genesis Audio Software
+# Genesis Digital Audio Workstation

+Genesis is a work-in-progress digital audio workstation with some ambitious
+goals: peer-to-peer multiplayer editing, complete plugin safety, and a built-in peer-to-peer community which shares plugins, projects, and samples.

+Cross platform support is planned, however, currently only Linux is supported.

+Genesis is not ready for serious users yet.
+Come back in a few months.

 ## Status

- * Not ready for serious users yet.
+### Core Library (libgenesis)

  * Load and save any format audio file.
  * Multi-threaded audio pipeline working.
  * MIDI Keyboard support.